Know Your Rights to Sick Leave

 Through a combination of federal, state and local legislation, almost everyone has the right to paid sick leave.
 The information below is general.
 If you need help figuring out what benefits you are entitled to receive, call the resources in the “get help” section.

-If you work in California (including Sonoma County, both in cities and outside of city limits) you are entitled to 80 hours of emergency paid sick leave, up to 100 percent of your wages.
+If you work in unincorporated Sonoma County or in some cities, such as Santa Rosa, and you do not work from home, you are entitled to up to 80 hours of emergency paid sick leave, up to 100 percent of your wages.
 You may use your sick leave if:

 - You have COVID-19 symptoms or have been in close contact with someone who has or is likely to have COVID-19, or you have been advised by a health care provider to isolate or quarantine, or if you work in the food sector and your employer will not allow you to work because they are concerned about the transmission of COVID-19.

-Additionally, depending on your organization and the location of your work, some employees may be entitled to additional sick leave and/or child and elder care leave, including:
+Additionally, depending on your organization and the location of your work, some employees may be entitled to use such sick leave benefits for child and/or elder care purposes, including:

 - You are likely entitled to a percentage of your wages for caring for someone who is: sick, getting tested for COVID or has been advised by a medical provider to self-quarantine.